alchem0x2A/py-wdf-reader/README.md

 - `python` version >= 3.6
 - `Numpy`
 - `Matplotlib` (optional, if you want to plot the spectra in the examples)
+- `Pillow` (optional, if you want to extract the white light image)

 ## Versions hosted on PyPI: via `pip`